Full disclosure: This post contains affiliate links. ?

 A lot of our communication as humans depends on body language, so it only makes sense that we have more than one gesture to show that we’re saying “yes”.

-If nodding isn’t your thing, chances are you prefer using the “thumb-up” to say yes.
-In French, a “thumb-up” is un pouce levé.
+If nodding isn’t your thing, you may prefer a thumbs-up.
+In French, a thumbs-up is un pouce levé.

 Other Ways to Say “Yes” in French